islamelhady/KlivvrAssignment/README.md

 ## Technology Stack
 - **Language**: Kotlin
-- **Architecture**: Model-View-ViewModel (MVVM)
+- **Architecture**: Model-View-Intent (MVI)
 - **Data Structures**: Trie
 - **Dependency Injection**: [Dagger/Hilt]
 - **Serialization**: [Serialization library]

 ## Architectural Decisions

-### MVVM Architecture
+### MVI Architecture
-I chose the MVVM pattern to separate concerns and ensure maintainability and scalability.
-This architecture allows the ViewModel to handle all business logic and UI-related data, keeping the UI layer (View) as simple as possible.
-This separation also facilitates testing and future modifications.
+I chose the MVI pattern to ensure unidirectional data flow and a predictable state management approach.
+This architecture makes the app more robust and easier to debug and test by using a single source of truth for the UI state.

 - **Model**: Represents the data and the business logic.
-- **ViewModel**: Manages UI-related data and handles user input.
-Uses `MutableStateFlow` and `SharedFlow` to manage state and events.
+- **View**: Displays the data and sends user interactions to the ViewModel.
-- **View**: Displays the data and handles user interactions.
+- **Intent**: Encapsulates user actions or events and drives the business logic.
+Intents trigger actions in the ViewModel, which produces new states for the View to render.

 ### Trie Data Structure
 To efficiently filter cities based on the prefix, I used a Trie (prefix tree).
 A Trie allows for faster lookups, making it an optimal choice for this use case where the goal is to have time efficiency better than linear.